 The security cage on the door is from the Troubles.. originally installed to stop people coming in unannounced.
 It’s the last one left on any city centre pub in Belfast.
 They’ve painted it green and hung flowers on it, which tells you everything about how this city processes its history.
 Little did the men who erected it think it would become a tourist attraction.

-The pub itself opened in 2012.
+The pub itself opened in 2012, but the name comes from a demolished pub in Sailortown.
+Older regulars still call it The Avenue, its name before that.
 Scenes from the film Good Vibrations were shot upstairs, and Terri Hooley himself is still a regular at the bar.
-We’re here for the Beamish, which is poured to perfection, or the excellent local craft selection.
+They don’t serve Guinness.. deliberately.
+It’s Beamish and local craft or nothing.
+Controversial opinion: the Beamish is better anyway.
 The wood-fired pizzas from The Boxing Hare out the back are excellent.
 Won Pub of the Year 2015.

 2. The Belfast Staples

-Linen Quarter to Cathedral Quarter: Bedford Street → Victoria Square → Bridge Street
+Linen Quarter to River: Bedford Street → Victoria Square → Waterfront

 The control group.
 Nothing too cheap, nothing too flash.
 Reliable venues, standard pricing.
 This is the Goldilocks crawl.. just right.